rubensworks/article-privacy-decentralized/content/framework.md

 and `SummaryInitialize` a summary-type-dependent function for initializing a new summary.
 </figcaption>
 </figure>
+{:.sidebar comment}

 <figure id="figure-summary-components-privacy">
 <img src="img/summary-components-privacy.svg" alt="[Privacy-preserving summarization of a file]" class="figure-width-twothird">
 <figcaption markdown="block">
-Privacy-preserving summarization of all RDF quads (`Q`) within a file (`u`), based on a set of quad-dependent keys that are derived using a mapping function `qk`.
+Privacy-preserving summarization of all RDF quads (`Q`) within a file (`u`), based on a set of quad-dependent keys that are derived using a mapping function `QPK`.
 *Note: The summary values are not necessarily an exact representation of the way the summary is stored, these values are merely an indication of what information is used to construct the summary.*
 </figcaption>